What's the Difference Between DDP and DAP Incoterms?

 What is DDP?

-Within the ICC's shipping jurisdictions, DDP stands for Delivery Duty Paid.
-In a DDP agreement, the seller assumes financial responsibility for all costs up until the point in which the customer receives the product, including cargo packing, shipping fees, customs clearance, and warehousing.
-Often, the seller will include these charges within the product's price or the shipment fees so the buyer can partially cover the costs; however, the seller will still be liable for any damages or losses before the buyer receives the delivery.
+Often, the seller will include these charges within the product's price or the shipment fees so the buyer can partially cover the costs.
+But in this scenario, the seller will still be liable for any damages or losses before the buyer receives the delivery.

 The seller's responsibilities in a DDP agreement include the following: